CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/Router-Policy-Set-and-Unset-Commands.md

 ## nv set router policy as-path-list \<list-id\> rule \<rule-id\> action

-Sets the action you want to take for a match; permit or deny.
+Sets the action you want to take for a match.
+You can set `permit` or `deny`.

 ### Command Syntax